 Prep: Preheat the oven to 350°F.

 Step 1.
-Combine Butter and Sugar: Add the softened butter and granulated sugar to a large mixing bowl and combine.
+Combine Butter and Sugar: Add the softened butter and granulated sugar to a large bowl and combine.
 This can be done by hand, with a handheld mixer, or with a stand mixer.

 Step 2.
 Add the Egg, Egg Yolk, and Lemon Extract: Add the egg, egg yolk, and lemon extract and combine.